firefox-devtools/profiler/docs-user/gitpod.md

 ## Open the profiler UI in your web browser

-A popup box, "Open Ports View", also appears at the bottom right hand section of the setup with the message `A service is available on port 4242`.
+A popup box, `Open Ports View`, also appears at the bottom right hand section of the setup with the message `A service is available on port 4242`.
 You can click `Open Browser` which will open profiler UI, [profiler.firefox.com](https://profiler.firefox.com/), for your setup in a separate tab.
-If you have closed "Open Ports View", you can display it by clicking "PORTS" at the right hand section of the bottom bar.
+If you have closed `Open Ports View`, you can display it by clicking `PORTS` at the right hand section of the bottom bar.

 ## Load custom profiles